Winetq/research-project/README.md

 ## Limitations

-This agent is working only with Java applications that have a PostgreSQL database.
+This agent is working only with Java applications that have PostgreSQL (sample-web-application-postgresql) or MySQL (sample-web-application-mysql) databases.